 - Summary Statement I - Of those children who entered the program below age expectations in each Outcome, the percent who substantially increased their rate of growth by the time they exited the program.

 - Summary Statement II - The percent of children who were functioning within age expectations in each Outcome by the time they exited the program.

-The following table compares this LEA’s FFY 2015 and FFY 2016 data (slippage or no slippage) and the FFY 2016 to the FFY 2016 Target (met or did not meet).
-Note: To be considered slippage by OSEP, the Indicator must show a failure to meet the target and a decrease of 1% or more from the previous year’s data (Office of Special Education Programs [OSEP], 2016)*.
+The following table compares the FFY 2017 state data to the FFY 2016 data and the FFY 2017 Target.
+Note: To be considered "slippage" by OSEP, the Indicator must show a failure to meet the target and a decrease of 1% or more from the previous year’s data (Office of Special Education Programs [OSEP], 2016).

 The following chart compares state and LEA percentages of children who substantially increased their rate of growth (SSI) and who exited the program at age level (SSII).
 The Meaningful Difference Calculation (MDC) indicates whether the difference between the state and LEA values was statistically significant, based on a 90% confidence interval.
 ‘Yes’ means the values were meaningfully different; ‘no’ means they were not.

 The following charts refer to these developmental trajectories:

 a.
 Percent of children who did not improve functioning

 b.
 Percent of children who improved functioning but not sufficient to move nearer to functioning comparable to same-aged peers